To her mother, Jaclyn, Zoey is a wonder. Watching her now, she can’t help but think how far she has come from her medical problems as a baby.

 Open heart surgery

-She is steadily improving and just started saying her first words.
-She continues to come to CHOP for follow-up every few months, and when she gets older, she will have the opportunity to transition her care to the Philadelphia Adult Congenital Heart Center, a joint CHOP and Penn Medicine program that cares for adults with congenital heart defects.
+When she gets older, she will have the opportunity to transition her care to the Philadelphia Adult Congenital Heart Center, a joint CHOP and Penn Medicine program that cares for adults with congenital heart defects.

 The Hardys are deeply grateful to the Cardiac Center team for the thoughtful and expert care their daughter has received.

-Jackie also credits her brave young daughter: “I gave birth to my hero.
+Jaclyn also credits her brave young daughter: “I gave birth to my hero.
 From day one she came out fighting.
 She fought for her life … She is so strong.
 She didn’t let anything get her down.”

-Video update from Zoey and her mom
+Video featuring Zoey and her mom

 Originally posted: August 2013